Windows81/Roblox-Freedom-Distribution/README.md

 1. _If you are on a Windows and play Roblox.com_, our RFD will find and decrypt the contents of `%LocalAppData%\Roblox\LocalStorage\RobloxCookies.dat` and there are no further actions needed to start loading assets.
 2. Otherwise, across all OS types, RFD will extract your `ROBLOSECURITY` environment variable.

+**Freedom Distribution will NOT save/upload your token anywhere and will not use It outside roblox assetdelivery services.** The cookie handling can be found in the Source "extractor.py" file.

 ### PlaceID Spoofing

 There are some uncopylocks that somehow when you enter them the audio works fine but when you enter from outside the official uncopylock **the audios are privated** this is very rare for it to happen, but in case it happens setup an enviroment value called "rfdplaceid" with the PlaceID you want to spoof.